 This section details how the estimated food weight is used to calculate nutrient content.
-Using the Thai Food Composition Database, the system retrieves the nutrient values for each food type and calculates the final nutrient amounts based on the estimated weight.
+Using the Thai Food Composition Database from the Institute of Nutrition, Mahidol University, the system retrieves the nutrient values for each food type and calculates the final nutrient amounts based on the estimated weight.